 The outcome variables for the study were the prevalences for lifetime and recent (within one year) PSA screening in Eastern Canada.
 Factors associated with lifetime PSA screening were identified from the literature.
-Lifestyle-related variables included in the analyses are alcohol consumption in the last 12 months, BMI, daily consumption of fruits and vegetables, type of smoker, self-perceived health, and physical activity.
-Having a regular doctor, ever having a DRE, and receiving a CRE were physician-related factors included in the analyses.
-Other social and health-related independent variables considered were needing help with daily activities, marital status, urinary incontinence (a potential urinary tract problem), the number of chronic health conditions, country of birth, and spoken language.
+Lifestyle-related variables included in the analyses are alcohol consumption in the last 12 months, body mass index (BMI),18,19 daily consumption of fruits and vegetables, type of smoker, self-perceived health, and physical activity.
+Having a regular doctor, ever having a digital rectal exam (DRE), and receiving a colorectal exam (CRE)15,17 were physicianrelated factors included in the analyses.
+Other social- and health-related independent variables considered were needing help with daily activities, marital status, urinary incontinence (a potential urinary tract problem), the number of chronic health conditions, country of birth, and spoken language.
 Control variables used were age, ethnicity, household income, and education.
-Refer to Table 1 or Table 2 for the list of the variables utilized in our analyses.
+Refer to Table 1 or Table 2 for the list of the variables used in our analyses.